FranAcostaU/FranAcostaU/README.md

-- 👋 Hi, I’m @FranAcostaU or Francisco Acosta Ugalde
+👋 Hi, I’m @FranAcostaU or Francisco Acosta Ugalde

--  Pronouns: He/Him

-- 👀 I’m currently interested in data analytics, I follow poltical trends and analyze them through Excel or Tableau

-- 🌱 I’m currently learning R and Python

-- 📫 How to reach me:
-- Email: f.acostaugalde@gmail.com
-- Linkedin: linkedin.com/in/francisco-acosta-ugalde-274300230

-- ⚡ Fun fact: I did debate throughout high school and college and won a few awards :)
+This is the overview page for both my educational and self-study projects.
+Here is a list of completed projects alongside with summary.
+Click the link for deeper explaination for each project.

+Excel Project: Title